IBM-Cloud/terraform-ibm-openshift/README.md

     $ cd terraform-ibm-openshift/
     ```

-* Private key is required to do ssh to the machines.(Put the private key inside ~/.ssh/id_rsa)
+* Generate the private and public key pair which is required to provision the   virtual machines in softlayer.(Put the private key inside ~/.ssh/id_rsa)

-## 1. Provison the IBM Cloud Infrastrcture for Red Hat® OpenShift
+### 2. Provision the IBM Cloud Infrastrcture for Red Hat® OpenShift

-1. Review and update the variables.tf file
+* Update variables.tf file

-2. Provision the infrastructure using the following command
+* Provision the infrastructure using the following command

    ``` console
    # Create the infrastructure.
    $ make infrastructure